karen portrait circle

 Payment options

-• Cash: they say exact change only on the official site, but they actually do make change for smaller bills ($20 bills and below).
+• Cash: they say exact change only on the official site, but I have seen them make change for smaller bills ($20 bills and below).
+I wouldn't count on it, though.

 • Paper tickets: purchase these one-way tickets at the ticket booths located near the cable car turnarounds at each end of the route.